IHE/RAD.IMR/input/pagecontent/volume-1.md

 ## XX.6 IMR Cross-Profile Considerations <a name="other-grouping"> </a>

+**Scheduled Workflow (SWF.b)**: An Image Display can be grouped with an IMR Report Reader to enhance the report viewing capability for prior studies.

-**Results Distribution**: A Report Creator that supports the HL7 Text Report Option can use Result Distribution to send the text report to other consumers.
+**Results Distribution (RD)**: A Report Creator that supports the HL7 Text Report Option can use Result Distribution to send the text report to other consumers.

+**Basic Image Reivew (BIR)**: A Report Reader can be grouped with an Image Display in BIR to provide the required image display functionality.